-Dalton takes active steps to minimize its environmental footprint in its Santa Monica office.
-The office building is currently LEED Gold certified and holds an excellence rating by Energy Star.
+Dalton takes active steps to minimize its environmental footprint in its largest office (Los Angeles).
 The facilities provide access to recycling, including e-waste, and provide highly efficient air filtering to ensure a healthy working environment.
 Within our own office space, we take a range of steps to ensure employees recycle where possible and encourage staff to reduce the use of resources, such as paper and single use plastic products, unless absolutely required.